lab1092/blender-manual_ja/manual/physics/fluid/hints.rst

 - Don't be surprised, but you'll get whole bunch of mesh (.bobj.gz) files after a simulation.
 One set for preview, and another for final.
 Each set has a .gz file for each frame of the animation.
 Each file contains the simulation result - so you'll need them.

 - Currently these files will not be automatically deleted, so it is a good idea to e.g. create a dedicated directory to keep simulation results.
-Doing a fluid simulation is similar to clicking the :guilabel:`ANIM` button - you currently have to take care of organizing the fluid surface meshes in some directory yourself.
+Doing a fluid simulation is similar to clicking the *ANIM* button - you currently have to take care of organizing the fluid surface meshes in some directory yourself.
 If you want to stop using the fluid simulation, you can simply delete all the ``*fluid*.bobj.gz`` files.

 - Before running a high resolution simulation that might take hours, check the overall timing first by doing lower resolution runs.